pvn25/ML-Data-Prep-Zoo/MLFeatureTypeInference/README.md

 ## Leaderboard on our Labeled Data

 We invite researchers and practitioners to use our datasets and contribute to create better featurizations and models.
-By submitting results, you acknowledge that your holdout test results([X_test.csv,y_test.csv]) are obtained purely by training on the training set([X_train.csv,y_train.csv]).
+By submitting results, you acknowledge that your holdout test results (data_test.csv) are obtained purely by training on the training set (data_train.csv).

 <!-- ![TableAccuracy](images/table_models_all.png) -->